networktocode/jdiff/README.md

 |:---:|
 | **`netcompare` workflow** |

+| Przemek: I think this diagram would work better if it were wide, rather than tall.
+Netcompare name should match the name we choose for this library (e.g. Netcompare instead of NETCOMPARE).
+The individual Netcompare components are difficult to read in the vertical orientation.

 1. The reference state object is assembled.
 The structured data may be collected from:

     - an SoT
     - Directly from the network using any Automation that returns structured data